-- 5. A counterparty that reports the details of a SFT to a trade repository or to ESMA, or an entity that reports such details on behalf of a counterparty shall not be considered in breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision. - 6.
-No liability resulting from that disclosure shall lie with the reporting entity or its directors or employees. - 7.
-In order to ensure consistent application of this Article and in order to ensure consistency with the reporting made under Article 9 of Regulation (EU) No 648/2012 and internationally agreed standards, ESMA shall, in close cooperation with and taking into account the needs of the ESCB, develop draft regulatory technical standards specifying the details of the reports referred to in paragraphs 1 and 3 for the different types of SFTs that shall include at least: - (a) the parties to the SFT and, where different, the beneficiary of the rights and obligations arising from it; - (b) the principal amount; currency; assets used as collateral and their type, quality, and value; the method used to provide collateral; whether collateral is available for reuse; in cases where it is distinguishable from other assets, whether it has been reused; any substitution of the collateral; the repurchase rate, lending fee or margin lending rate; haircut; value date; maturity date; first callable date; and market segment.
+- 8. No liability resulting from that disclosure shall lie with the reporting entity or its directors or employees. - 9.
+In order to ensure consistent application of this Article and in order to ensure consistency with the reporting made under Article 9 of Regulation (EU) No 648/2012 and internationally agreed standards, ESMA shall, in close cooperation with, and taking into account the needs of, the ESCB, develop draft regulatory technical standards specifying the details of the reports referred to in paragraphs 1 and 5 of this Article for the different types of SFTs that shall include at least: - (a) the parties to the SFT and, where different, the beneficiary of the rights and obligations arising therefrom; - (b) the principal amount; the currency; the assets used as collateral and their type, quality, and value; the method used to provide collateral; whether collateral is available for reuse; in cases where the collateral is distinguishable from other assets, whether it has been reused; any substitution of the collateral; the repurchase rate, lending fee or margin lending rate; any haircut; the value date; the maturity date; the first callable date; and the market segment; - (c) depending on the SFT, details of the following: - (i) cash collateral reinvestment; - (ii) securities or commodities being lent or borrowed.

-The technical standards shall take into account the technical specificities of pools of assets and shall provide for the possibility of reporting position level collateral data where appropriate.
+In developing those draft technical standards, ESMA shall take into account the technical specificities of pools of assets and shall provide for the possibility of reporting position level collateral data where appropriate.